Introduction

 And while the buildings were already beginning to collapse from the weight of such heavy deposits, the ‘shock-and-awe’ came forth hours later – in the form of destructive waves of superheated volcanic matter and gas (pyroclastic flows) from the imploding cloud over the volcano.
 According to some studies, it might have been the heat rather than asphyxiation (caused by ash) that resulted in many untimely deaths inside the buildings.

-Pliny the Younger, described the scene of the disaster in letters written to Cornelius Tacitus, a friend of his.
-Written a few years after the event, one of the passages of a second letter reads like this –
+Pliny the Younger described the scene of the disaster in letters written to Cornelius Tacitus, a friend of his.
+Written a few years after the event, one of the passages of the second letter reads like this –

 Ashes were already falling, not as yet very thickly.
 I looked around: a dense black cloud was coming up behind us, spreading over the earth like a flood.’
 Let us leave the road while we can still see, I said,’ or we shall be knocked down and trampled underfoot in the dark by the crowd behind.’
 We had scarcely sat down to rest when darkness fell, not the dark of a moonless or cloudy night, but as if the lamp had been put out in a closed room.